-- Updated pricing for all products will take effect, including the $200 free monthly usage per billing account.
+- Updated pricing is now in effect for all products, including the recurring $200 monthly credit per billing account.

-- The billing requirement will be enforced.
-All projects must be associated with a billing account, or will not be able to make API requests over $200/mo.
+- The billing requirement is now being enforced.
+All projects must be associated with a billing account.

-- The new Google Maps Platform Terms of Service becomes effective.
+- The new Google Maps Platform Terms of Service is now in effect.

-- New users of the Maps Elevation API, must contact support for access.
+- New users of the Maps Elevation API, must contact sales for access.

 Premium Plan Customers

-- Find Place requests will be charged the same as a Places API server-side and client-side request (2 Maps API credits).
+- Find Place requests are charged the same as a Places API server-side and client-side request (2 Maps API credits).